elidoran/node-cio-oboe/README.md

   , oboe: oboeOptions
 });

-// Method #3 - explicitly add the listener
-client.on('oboe', function(oboe, client) {
+// Method #3 - instead of options, configure it manually client.on('oboe', function(oboe, client) {
-  // configure the `oboe` instance directly
+  // configure the `oboe` instance
 });
 ```